GC-public-projects/openNlpSample/README.md

 This project is for Kotlin Jetpack Compose initiated users.

 ## Presentation
-`Apache OpenNLP Tools` can identify all the Part of speechs of a text, unlike `Wordnet` that can only identify some pos but wirth more features than OpenNLP.
+`Apache OpenNLP Tools` can identify all the Part of speech of a text, unlike `Wordnet` that can only identify some pos but with more features than OpenNLP.

 ## Overview